 This book provides that framework.
 It is not an encyclopedia of finance.
 It focuses instead on setting out the basic principles of financial management and applying them to the main decisions faced by the financial manager.
-It explains why the firm's owners would like the manager to increase firm value and shows how managers make choices between investments that may pay off at different points of time or have different degrees of risk.
+It explains how managers can make choices between investments that may pay off at different points of time or have different degrees of risk.
 It also describes the main features of financial markets and discusses why companies may prefer a particular source of finance.